ESCOMP/CTSM/doc/source/tech_note/Surface_Albedos/CLM50_Tech_Note_Surface_Albedos.rst

 except for the case when snow mass is greater than zero but no snow layers exist.
-When this occurs, a single radiative layer is specified to have the column snow mass and an effective grain size of freshly-fallen snow (section 3.2.3).
+When this occurs, a single radiative layer is specified to have the column snow mass and an effective grain size of freshly-fallen snow (section :numref:`Snow Aging`).
 The bulk optical properties are weighted functions of each constituent *k*, computed for each snow layer and spectral band as